 Be an Advocate, not a Merchant

 Let advocating for dental health be your goal in partnering with institutions involved in childcare.
 Implementing sound ground marketing strategies can help you establish your reputation as a reliable dental practitioner in your community.
-For more ideas and advice on how to enhance your ground marketing initiatives, feel free to check out the ground marketing course today.
+For more ideas and advice on how to enhance your ground marketing initiatives, feel free to check out the pediatric dental marketing course today.